Bostonhacks/bostonhacks-api/README.md

    3. Run `npm run build:dev` to run SQL migrations and build the Prisma Client
    4. `npm run dev` to run the server locally
       - Must have `.env.development` file
-   5. `npm run test:dev` to run local tests
+   5. `npm run test:dev` to run local tests (must close dev server first)
    6. Run `npm run exitsql:dev` to exit Docker SQL container.
 Your data will persist even after closing the container.
       1. Optionally run `npm run cleansql:dev` to exit the SQL container and delete persistent storage **warning: this deletes all your persistent db data stored locally**.